openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/compiling_theme.rst

 #.
 Change to the ``/edx/app/edxapp/edx-platform`` directory.

 #.
-Execute the ``paver update_assets`` command to update and apply all themes.
+Execute the ``paver update_assets`` command to update all themes.

-   If you want to update specific themes, use the options described in the following table.
+   If you want to update specific themes, use the arguments described in the following table.

    .. list-table::
     :header-rows: 1
     :widths: 30 70

-    * - Option
+    * - Argument
       - Description
     * - ``--theme-dirs``
       - Provide a space-separated list of the theme directories that you want